fish-quant/autofish/README.md

 # autoFISH - automated FISH experiments

-Python library to control an automated fluidics system and perform microscope acquisition for iterative FISH experiments.
+Python library to control an automated fluidics system and perform acquisition on a microscope for sequential FISH experiments.

 **TESTED FOR WIN 10 only**: micromanager and most microscope controls work only under Windows.

 ## Documentation

-We provide details documentation for the fluidics system and the experimental workflows with the links below
+We provide details documentation for the fluidics system and the experimental workflows with the links below:

 ### Fluidics system and software usage